jefdaj/bigtrees/docs/src/examples/03-dedup-with-tree-file.md

 You can use `.bigtree` files in place of scanned folders in many of the other commands (`diff`, `set-add`, `find`, and `dupes`).

-Here's the same process from [the first example][ex1] again, this time using the tree file:
+Here's the same process we used in [the first example][ex1], except this time without having to re-hash everything to find dupes:

 <!-- TODO how to finish this example? maybe just link to the first one again? -->
 <!-- TODO or show the tree? need some new css for that -->